 It can be said without a doubt that the water consumption topic is one of the most vital today.
-Therefore people create new technologies to reduce an excessive water consumption and preserve the environment.
-We support this motion as well and that’s why created the list of toiltes that give you the best flushing performance.
+Therefore people create new technologies to reduce excessive water consumption and preserve the environment.
+We support this motion as well and that’s why we created the list of toilets that give you the best flushing performance.
 Read our another review of the 9 Best Flushing Toilets and be ready to save on your water bill.

-Most people don’t think of toilets as something that are used for design purposes.
+Most people don’t think of toilets as something that is used for design purposes.
 We all need to use them each day, so they are functional above all else.
 However, if you are rebuilding a bathroom and trying to achieve a certain design aesthetic, you can use the toilet to take that design in the right direction.

 For instance, if you are going for a classic look, you will probably want a toilet that uses a traditional shape, with a tall tank separate from the bowl section.
 On the other hand, those seeking a modern look in their bathroom will prefer clean lines and simplicity.
 Many of the one-piece models on the market are great for this purpose, as they step away from the standard toilet design and clean it up significantly.
 A great example of modern design in a compact package is the KOHLER San Souci toilet we have included at number seven on our list.